Statement Design Concepts

 Final Thoughts

 To understand the principles of interior design is to understand feeling, movement, and intention rather than decoration.
-You don’t just create a pretty house when you balance, harmonize, create rhythm, emphasize, contrast, proportion, and add details; you create a room that feels pretty.
+You don’t just create a pretty house by balancing, harmonizing, establishing rhythm, emphasizing, contrasting, using proportion, and adding details; you create a room that feels pretty.